 Localization software vendors may also offer their customers educational resources like articles, video tutorials, live webinars, and even one-on-one training.
 Users can refer to or request these resources if they’d like help learning to use the software; that, in turn, helps your company get the best return on its investment in the software.

-Your localization tool should facilitate teamwork
+Your localization solution should facilitate teamwork

 When your entire team can work in one place, there are fewer opportunities to commit errors and fewer chances for errors to go unnoticed.
 A centralized, collaborative approach to localization also minimizes the risk of losing files or accidentally working on an outdated version of a file.

-Your localization tool should be customizable
+Your localization solution should be customizable

-The ability to customize and extend a localization tool to suit your particular working environment and needs can streamline your workflow from beginning to end.
+The ability to customize and extend a localization solution to suit your particular working environment and needs can streamline your workflow from beginning to end.
 One common reason for doing this is to add support for files formatted in a particular way—software developers, for example, might need to “teach” a localization tool to recognize translatable text in user interface files.

 Which content management system does the marketing team employ?
 What’s the UX design team’s main design tool?
-Considering questions like these can give you an idea of what to look for when comparing the integrations offered by different localization tools.
-Take your time, test several solutions, and talk to their support or sales teams to make an informed decision.”
+Considering questions like these can give you an idea of what to look for when comparing the integrations offered by different localization solutions.
+Take your time, test several solutions, and talk to their support or sales teams to make an informed decision.

 As you grow, your localization platform should be able to grow with you.
 Localization software is commonly made available under a subscription model, potentially including different pricing tiers based on usage.
 Such a tiered pricing model may be appropriate for a business with relatively stable localization needs, but it can stifle a content-heavy business as it expands into new markets and must translate larger volumes of text into more languages.

-Your localization tool needs to be easy to automate and integrate with your existing environment—and above all, you need a tool that creates solutions, not headaches.
+Your localization solution needs to be easy to automate and integrate with your existing environment—and above all, you need a solution that creates solutions, not headaches.